cfaife/kafka/README.md

 ## Requirements

-Ensure that you have the follwing `maven` dependecies:
+Ensure that you have the follwing `maven` dependecies in your java applications:

     <dependency>
       <groupId>org.apache.kafka</groupId>